HenriqueCarloFarina/K-R_recipe_book/starters_sides/Pão de queijo.md

 And heat it to melt the butter in low heat

 In a big bowl mix:
-- 190g of tapioca flour
+- 380g of tapioca flour
-- 190g of cassava flour
 - 550g grated cheese (usually low fat cheddar)
 - 4 eggs
-- Molten butter
+- Molten butter mix (don't put all at once, put 50%of it and mix the dough and see if the texture is uniform, if it is still too dry add another 25% and mix again, usually 75% is enough but can vary depending on cheese)

 - Split it in medium balls of approx. 7cm diameter.
 - Roll them on grated parmesan
 - Take it to the oven pre heated to 180°C

-It should take approx. 13 min
+It should take approx. 13 min from fresh or approx 24min from frozen

-Lower cheese one with:
+Version with less cheese, adjustments:
-400 tapioca flour
+- 400 tapioca flour
-380 lidl low fat cheese
+- 380 lidl low fat cheese
-Used 75% of butter milk.k8x
+Used 75% of butter milk mix